Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Cave tubing

-We did our cave tubing tour with Branch Cellars.
-After being outfitted with life jackets and helmets, we began with a 30-minute hike along a forest trail, which led us to the banks of the Caves Branch River.
-That’s where the adventure truly started: each of us had our own inner tube, all tied together to form a kind of “floating centipede” as we drifted downriver.
-We floated through caves and forests, surrounded by impressive scenery.
-Along the way, we spotted various birds and were thrilled by a family of capuchin monkeys playing in a tree near the river.
-We even heard the distinct calls of howler monkeys echoing in the distance.
-The kids absolutely loved it!
+We did our cave tubing tour with Caves Branch.
+After putting on life jackets and helmets, we started with a 30-minute hike along a forest path that led us to the banks of the Caves Branch River.
+That’s when the adventure really began: each of us had our own inner tube, all tied together into a sort of “floating centipede” as we drifted down the river.

 .